 Today, the place where Jackson took possession of Florida is a park called Plaza Ferdinand, so named for Spanish King Ferdinand VII who surrendered the territory.
 That park is the epicenter of historic assets in downtown Pensacola.
 It’s a great location to picnic with your kids and use the plaza as a jumping off point to visit the many nearby museums.

-The T.T.
-Wentworth Florida State Museum sits on the plaza, with the Historic Pensacola Village, the Museums of Commerce and Industry, the Pensacola Children’s Museum and many other historic sites within just a few blocks.
+The Pensacola Museum of History sits on the plaza, with the Historic Pensacola Village, the Museums of Commerce and Industry, the Pensacola Children’s Museum and many other historic sites within just a few blocks.

 A City of the Sea